By ELAINE KURTENBACH and JOHNSON LAI

+Tsai and her main challenger, Han Kuo-yu of the Nationalist Party, both voted shortly after polls opened at 8 a.m.
 Han voted in Kaohsiung, where he is mayor.
-A third-party candidate, James Soong, also ran but had virtually no chance of winning.
+A third-party candidate, James Soong, is also running but has virtually no chance of winning.

-“I hope every citizen can come out and vote,” Tsai said after casting her vote in Taipei.
+“I hope every citizen can come out and vote,” Tsai said after casting her vote in Taipei, the capital.
 “You should exercise your rights to make democracy stronger in Taiwan.”

-For many in Taiwan, months of anti-government protests in Hong Kong, a semi-autonomous Chinese territory, have driven home the contrast between their democratically governed island and authoritarian, communist-ruled mainland China.
+For many in Taiwan, months of protests in Hong Kong have cast in stark relief the contrast between their democratically governed island and authoritarian, communist-ruled mainland China.

-Tsai portrayed the election as a chance to protect Taiwan’s democracy.
+Tsai said at a final campaign rally Friday night that the election was a chance to protect Taiwan’s democracy.

-“Let us tell the world with our own votes that Taiwanese are determined to defend sovereignty, determined to guard democracy and determined to persist in reforms,” she said at a rally late Friday.
+“Let us tell the world with our own votes that Taiwanese are determined to defend sovereignty, determined to guard democracy and determined to persist in reforms,” she said.

 The Nationalist Party’s Han has said Taiwan should be more open to negotiations with China, in contrast to Tsai, who has dismissed Beijing’s overtures.
 At his last rally, attended by hundreds of thousands of people in the southern port city of Kaohsiung, he focused on practical issues such as improving education and the economy.

-The Hong Kong protests have undermined support in Taiwan for the “one country, two systems” approach Beijing has championed for governing both that former British colony and Taiwan.
+The Hong Kong protests have undermined Taiwan support for the “one-country, two-systems” approach Beijing has championed for governing both that former British colony and Taiwan.

-Fears of Chinese interference in Taiwan’s politics and an uptick in the economy helped Tsai regain an edge after a dire electoral setback for her Democratic Progressive Party, or DPP, 14 months ago.
+Fears of Chinese interference in Taiwan’s politics and an uptick in the economy have helped Tsai regain an edge after a dire electoral setback for her Democratic Progressive Party 14 months ago.